davidyarbrough/constitutional-development/templates/javascript/README.md

 ## Usage

-1. Copy `constitution.md` to your project's root directory
+1. Copy `constitution.md` to your project's root directory as `constitution.md`
 2. Review and customize JavaScript-specific rules
 3. Set up npm/yarn and install required packages
 4. Configure ESLint and Prettier